facebook/react-native-website/docs/native-modules-ios.md

 ### Exporting Constants

-A native module can export constants by overriding the native method `constantsToExport()`.
-Below `constantsToExport()` is overriden, and returns a Dictionary that contains a default event name property you can access in JavaScript like so:
+A native module can export constants by overriding the native method `- constantsToExport`.
+Below `- constantsToExport` is overriden, and returns a Dictionary that contains a default event name property you can access in JavaScript like so:

 ```objectivec
 - (NSDictionary *)constantsToExport